-27.0 Assignment by BCCKOP
+26.0 Assignment by BCCKOP

-Neither this Agreement nor BCCKOP'S rights hereunder shall be assignable by BCCKOP except with CLIENT'S prior written consent, which CLIENT shall not unreasonably withhold, condition or delay.
+Neither this Agreement nor BCCKOP's rights hereunder shall be assignable by BCCKOP except with CLIENT's prior written consent.
 The conditions hereof shall bind any permitted successors and assigns of BCCKOP.
-BCCKOP shall have the right to assign this Agreement to any of its subsidiaries and affiliated companies without the CLIENT’S consent.
+BCCKOP shall have the right to assign this Agreement to any of its subsidiaries and affiliated companies without the CLIENT’S consent and without relieving itself of its obligations hereunder.

-28.0 Assignment by CLIENT
+27.0 Assignment by CLIENT